pakkinlau/gites/README.md

 ## License

 This repository is open-source and available under the [MIT License](LICENSE).
 You are welcome to use, modify, and distribute the code as per the terms of the license.

-## About the Author

-This repository is maintained by [Your Name], an enthusiastic developer passionate about optimizing Git workflows and simplifying version control.

 Enjoy using the Git-management package! 🚀